AI & Travel

 What is the best free trip planning app in 2026?

 Wanderlog offers the strongest free tier among dedicated trip planners, with unlimited trips, collaborative editing, and map-based itinerary building at no cost.
-Polarsteps is the best free option if you care more about tracking and journaling during the trip.
+Polarsteps is a strong free pick if you want planning, tracking, and journaling in one app, with no paid tier.
 For expense splitting specifically, Tricount is completely free with no daily limits.

 Are AI trip planners actually good enough to use?